Contact Us for a Free Consultation (213) 542-0979

 • what were the circumstances?

-• were you trying to do some other criminal activity?
+• were you trying to engage in some other criminal activity?

-They're going to look at all of these factors and really what they're assessing is, how dangerous were you and are you to the public.
-The more dangerous you are perceived to be, the more likely they're going to charge it as a felony, seek prison time and make you take a strike on your record.
+They're going to look at all of these factors, and they're assessing how dangerous you are and whether you are to the public.
+The more dangerous you are perceived to be, the more likely they will charge you with a felony, seek prison time, and make you take a strike on your record.

 Menu